 LANDSCAPE // WILDLIFE // THE ART OF SEEING

-AUGUST 23 - 27, 2017
+AUGUST 23 - 27, 2018

 - Pre-workshop Personal Skype Session – Before all of our destination workshops, you can benefit from a personal Q&A Skype session at your convenience with Andrew, to ask any questions you might have about your upcoming trip.
-This is immensely helpful to gat to know your instructor, and to making sure you feel prepared for the great adventure ahead!
+This is immensely helpful to gat to know your instructor, and to making sure you feel prepared for the great adventure ahead.

 - Welcome Packet - You will receive your personalized welcome packet 2-6 weeks before the workshop with maps, helpful local info, nature facts, FAQ’s, technical photography information on what we will be discussing, a comprehensive list of what to bring, and more.

-Class Size - This class will have at most a 10 to 1 ratio of students to instructor.
+Class Size - This class will have at most a 8 to 1 ratio of students to instructor.
 A minimum of 4 participants is required for this workshop to occur.
 Discounts may be available for multiple people in one party, and friend referrals.

-Travel - We will meet at the Holiday Inn in West Yellowstone on Wednesday afternoon.
+Travel - We will meet at the Holiday Inn West Yellowstone, MT on Wednesday afternoon.
 There are several airports that are relatively close.
 JAC airport and the town of Jackson, WY, are fairly easy to get to, at only 3 hours drive.
 Also, there are a few other airports within a reasonable driving distance.
 The closest airports other than JAC are Idaho Falls (IDA), which is 110 miles away (2 hr drive) and Bozeman (BZN) which is 90 miles away (2 hr drive).

 Meals - Breakfast at the hotel, snacks and water are provided, but other meals are the responsibility of the student.
 There are several restaurants in and around the park, and that is where we will tend to eat when we eat as a group.

 Transportation – Once at the hotel, everyone will hop in with Andrew to travel to each location.
-Depending on the size of the group, we will be in a comfortable, 12 passenger van, or similar.
+Depending on the size of the group, we will be in a comfortable, 10 passenger van, or similar.

 * Please see Terms and Conditions page for refund policy.

-Thursday - We will have a quick breakfast at the hotel and then head out for a sunrise shoot by 5AM at Old Faithful.
+Friday, AUGUST 24 - We will have a quick breakfast at the hotel and then head out for a sunrise shoot by 5AM at Old Faithful.
 After sunrise, we will begin a full day of exploring the USA’s first and most unique National Park.
 We will focus on the West side of the park.
 The highlights of the day will include Geyser Basin, West Yellowstone, Firehole River, Gibbon Falls, Artist Paintpots, and much more!
 This will be a good day to see elk, bison, and the possibility of bears and wolfs, plus much more!
 We will have the opportunity to photograph a variety of landscapes and phenomenal wildlife all day.
 After sunset, we will return to the West Yellowstone for dinner, discussion, and a good night’s sleep.

-Friday - Waking early for a quick breakfast, we will begin another full day starting with sunrise over Yellowstone Lake.
+Saturday, AUGUST 25 - Waking early for a quick breakfast, we will begin another full day starting with sunrise over Yellowstone Lake.
 We will focus on the Central landmarks of the park.
 The highlights of the day will include Yellowstone Lake, the West Thumb Geyser Basin, Mud Volcano, Upper and Lower Falls of the Grand Canyon of the Yellowstone, Mt.
 Washburn, the grasslands, and much more!
 Like the days prior, will have the opportunity to photograph a variety of landscapes and phenomenal wildlife all day.
 After sunset, we will return to the West Yellowstone for dinner, discussion, and a good night’s sleep.

-Saturday - Rise early to photograph sunrise.
+Sunday, AUGUST 26 - Rise early to photograph sunrise.
 The highlights of the day will include the Lamar Valley, Mount Washburn, Cooke City/ Silvergate, the Beartooth Highway, and much more!
 This will be our best day to spot the elusive Grizzly bear and wolf, which are both making a rebounding comeback in the park after near extinction.
 We will have the opportunity to photograph a variety of landscapes and phenomenal wildlife all day.
 After sunset, we will return to the West Yellowstone for dinner, discussion, and a good night’s sleep.

-Sunday - Rise very early to photograph the dawn.
+Monday, AUGUST 27 - Rise very early to photograph the dawn.
 Shoot at several locations throughout the early morning.
 Break for an early lunch together with our laptops to discuss and critique our work from the trip!
 The workshop officially ends after lunch & checkout, but students are highly encouraged to stay in the park as long as possible to continue exploring the amazing photographic opportunities of Yellowstone National Park!